abpframework/abp/docs/en/Deployment/Clustered-Environment.md

 ### Clustered Deployment

 **Clustered deployment** is the way of running **multiple instances** of your application **concurrently** in a single or multiple servers.
-In this way, different instances can serve to different users or requests and you can scale by adding new servers to the system.
-The following figure shows a typical implementation of clustering using a **load balancer** service:
+In this way, different instances can serve to different requests and you can scale by adding new servers to the system.
+The following figure shows a typical implementation of clustering using a **load balancer**:

 ![deployment-clustered](../images/deployment-clustered.png)